 If bullying does occur, all students should be able to tell someone and know that incidents will be dealt with promptly and effectively.
 We are a TELLING school (anyone who knows that bullying is happening is expected to tell a member of staff) and also a LISTENING school (anyone who reports bullying will be listened to seriously).

 Definition of Bullying

-Little Heath School definition as devised and written by students at the Student Voice Conference Bullying is the use of hurtful behaviour to harass, harm, humiliate or intimidate another person.
-This behaviour causes pain or distress to the victim and affects their self esteem.
+Little Heath School definition as devised and written by students at the Student Voice Conference behaviour causes pain or distress to the victim and affects their self esteem.